 Is this too advanced for me?

-We won't lie, the workout is intense—like, 11 movements over 35 sets, and 600 or so reps.
+We won't lie, the chest and triceps workout is intense—like, 11 movements over 35 sets, and 600 or so reps.
 But, if you're a consistent lifter with a fair amount of experience, and if you pick a weight you can control—that's the key—you can handle it.

 However, if you're relatively new to the gym (you've only been lifting consistently for a year or less), don't be afraid to cut back on the volume a little.
 For instance, you can perform 2-3 sets instead of 3-4 sets on most movements.
 But you can also just pick a seriously light weight, or regress movements like push-ups or dips as needed.
 Aaron will show you how.